adamnoto/naivechain.rb/README.md

 3. It is written in an object-oriented fashion: `Block` and `Chain` class.

 <sup>$</sup>: Non-functional requirement: a requirement specifying the how part of
-of a system, eg: how the system will work that is: it will work by involving a Blockchain, Merle tree, and so on.
+a system, eg: how the system will work that is, it will work by involving a Blockchain, Merkle tree, and so on.
 On the other hand, making borderless transaction is a functional requirement.

 ## Running